-A bipartisan coalition of 100+ organizations and former Cabinet Members are calling on the President-Elect to sign on following Executive Order in his first 100 days of office.
+A bipartisan coalition of 100+ organizations and former A bipartisan coalition of 100+ organizations and former Cabinet Members are calling on the President-Elect to sign the following draft Executive Order.
 This Executive Order, developed by partner organization, RespectAbility, is a part of our initiative to increase representation of People with Disabilities in the Federal Government.

-RESTORING THE FEDERAL GOVERNMENT AS MODEL EMPLOYER OF WORKS WITH DISABILITIES
+RESTORING THE FEDERAL GOVERNMENT AS MODEL EMPLOYER OF PEOPLE WITH DISABILITIES

 By the authority vested in me as President by the Constitution and the laws of the United States of America, and in order to restore the Federal Government as a model employer of individuals with disabilities, it is hereby ordered as follows:

-Section 1.
-Policy.
-One-in-five Americans has a disability, according to the U.S. Census Bureau.
-People with disabilities are America’s largest minority group and the only one that, due to an accident or illness, anyone can join at any time.
 The Federal Government has an important interest in reducing discrimination against Americans living with a disability, in eliminating the stigma associated with disability, and in encouraging Americans with disabilities to seek employment in the Federal workforce.
-Further the Federal workforce has the opportunity and the responsibility to fully reflect the diversity of lived experience from underrepresented communities across the country.
+Further, the Federal workforce has the opportunity and the responsibility to fully reflect the diversity of lived experience from underrepresented communities across the country.

 Identifying the driving factors behind this loss of talent is difficult given gaps in data around retention and the limits of existing tracking efforts.
 The GAO report went on to note that “without routinely tracking and analyzing data on how long employees with disabilities remain employed in their agencies, federal managers are limited in their ability to assess the performance and effectiveness of the hiring and retention efforts put in place at their agencies.”
-Better use of agency-specific data, as documented in the annual MD 715 submissions collected by OPM, would allow for more informed policy making.
+Better use of agency-specific data, as documented in the annual MD 715 submissions collected by the Office of Personnel Management (OPM), would allow for more informed policy making.

 Past studies of private and public sector efforts around hiring workers with disabilities illustrate some of the reasons behind the lack of retention and the loss of disabled talent.
 As captured in an article published by the Journal of Occupational Rehabilitation, “ the three top-ranked reasons” for not retaining workers with disabilities includes “lack of awareness” of how to meet worker needs, concern that workers “acquiring disabilities will become liabilities” and “concern over the cost of accommodations.”
 Each of these issues can be addressed by purposeful action and dedicated training for hiring managers and agency supervisors.

-Taken together, this represents a major loss of talent for the Federal workforce.
-It also represents an opportunity for the Federal Government to look internally at the policies, practices and processes involved with the recruitment, hiring and retention of qualified workers with disabilities.
-Further, there is a clear need for improvements in the training of supervisors and the accommodations process to support the success of Federal workers with disabilities.
+Having suffered setbacks, the Federal Government now has an opportunity to assess and improve upon the policies, practices and processes involved with the recruitment, hiring and retention of qualified workers with disabilities, including the training of supervisors and the accommodations process to support the success of Federal workers with disabilities.

 Sec.
 2. Recruitment and Hiring of Individuals with Disabilities.